 Below is Figure 3, which is a plot of the waveform of the signals at T2 (upper) and T3 (lower) when the relay is actuated.

-In Figure 3 the vertical graticule marks 20 us increments.
-The leftmost vertical cursor with 121 us at the top marks the time when trigger occurred, which was 121 us prior to the vertical centerline of the display.
+In Figure 3 the horizontal graticule marks 20 us increments.
+The leftmost vertical cursor with 121 us at the top marks the time when trigger occurred, which was 121 us prior to the vertical center line of the display.
 Additionally, it coincides with the collector of Q1 going to ground and current beginning to flow through the relay coil.
 The “dt” value shown in the lower right gray portion of the screen is the time between the first vertical cursor and the second (E) vertical cursor, 266 us (the time to first actuate the relay contacts plus the time needed for the contacts to settle).

 Below is Figure 4, which is a plot of the waveform of the signals at T2 (upper) and T3 (lower) when the relay is released (coil de-energized).